PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 | Raspberry Pi 3 | `raspberrypi3-mbl` |

-##### Creating build directories
+##### Creating build directory

-The build scripts by default create and use a build directory under the current working directory.
-An alternative build directory can be specified using the `--builddir` option to `run-me.sh`:
+Build directory must be specified using the `--builddir` option to `run-me.sh`:
 ```
 mkdir /path/to/my-build-dir
 ./mbl-tools/build-mbl/run-me.sh --builddir /path/to/my-build-dir
 ```

-It is mandatory to use different build directories for each target device build.
-It is recommended that the build directory will include the platform name.
+It is mandatory to use different build directory per <MACHINE>.
+It is recommended that the build directory will include the <MACHINE> name.
 All intermediate artifacts including build/error logs will be stored into this directory.